Women in Islam: Secondary

-The above primary sources of influence on women of Islam do not deal with every conceivable situation over time.
+The above primary sources of influence on women of Islam may not deal with every single conceivable situation over time.
 This led to the development of jurisprudence and religious schools with Islamic scholars that referred to resources such as identifying authentic documents, internal discussions, and establishing a consensus to find the correct religiously approved course of action for Muslims.
 These formed the secondary sources of influence for women.
 Among them are ijmā', qiyās, ijtihad, and others, depending on the sect and the corresponding schools of Islamic law.
-Included in secondary sources are the fatwā, which are often widely distributed, orally or in writing by Muslim clerics, to the masses, in local language and describe behavior, roles, and rights of women that conforms with religious requirements.
+Included in secondary sources are the fatwā, which are often widely distributed, orally or in writing by Muslim clerics, to the masses in the local language and describe behavior, roles, and rights of women that conform to religious requirements.
 Fatwa are theoretically non-binding, but seriously considered and have often been practiced by most Muslims.
-The secondary sources classify the lawful and unlawful behaviors of Muslim men and women which typically fall into the five categories (al-ahkam al-khamsa): wajib/fard (obligatory), mustahabb/mandub (recommended), mubah (neutral), makruh (disapproved), and haram (forbidden).
+The secondary sources classify the lawful and unlawful behaviors of Muslim men and women, which typically fall into the five categories (al-ahkam al-khamsa): wajib/fard (obligatory), mustahabb/mandub (recommended), mubah (neutral), makruh (disapproved), and haram (forbidden).
 There is considerable controversy, change over time, and conflict between the secondary sources.